 There are trips that remind you why you started going into the woods in the first place.
 This was one of them.
-Together with Flo (@naturabenteuer), Bernd (@rheinlandoutdoor) and Patrick (@Naturedog), I headed deep into the forest for an overnight wild camp.
-No fixed plan, no rush — just four guys, heavy packs and the promise of a campfire meal.
+Together with Flo (@naturabenteuer), Bernd (@rheinlandoutdoor) and Patrick (@Naturedog) I headed deep into the forest for a night under the open sky.
+No fixed plan, no rush, just four people, heavy packs and the prospect of a campfire meal.

 Setting Up Camp in the Moss#

-We found a beautiful spot: thick moss covering the ground, tall trees forming a natural canopy and an old fire pit waiting for us.
-Perfect.
+We found a beautiful spot: thick moss on the ground, tall trees as a natural roof and an old fire pit waiting for us.
 While the others started gathering wood and sawing logs, I set up my sleep system.
-My go-to for group trips is the Carinthia Observer Plus bivy bag paired with the Carinthia TSS inner sleeping bag and TSS outer bag in Multicam Black — a modular system that lets me adjust warmth depending on the season.
-Underneath I had the classic Bundeswehr Elefantenhaut as a ground layer and the Exped Synmat UL for extra comfort.
-One of the guys pitched a Poncho Canvas shelter from Nordic Wolf — quick to set up and surprisingly spacious for what it is.
+For group trips I go with the Carinthia Observer Plus as a bivy bag, combined with the Carinthia TSS inner and outer sleeping bag in Multicam Black, a modular system I can adjust to the season.
+Underneath I had the trusty Bundeswehr elephant skin as a ground sheet and the Exped Synmat UL for extra comfort.
+One of the guys set up the Poncho canvas tent from Nordic Wolf, fast to pitch and surprisingly roomy for what it is.

-Clothing-wise I was wearing the Helikon-Tex Alpha Tactical Grid Fleece over a base layer, the UF Pro P-40 All-Terrain pants and my trusted Lowa Renegade GTX Mid boots.
-Solid combination for cool autumn temperatures.
+For clothing I wore the Alpha Tactical grid fleece from Helikon-Tex over a base layer, the UF Pro P-40 All-Terrain pants and my trusty Lowa Renegade GTX Mid boots.
+A solid combination for cool autumn temperatures.

-Once camp was sorted, we went mushroom hunting.
-The forest delivered — we found a decent haul that would end up in our dinner wraps later.
-Nothing beats walking through the undergrowth, eyes scanning the ground, discussing whether something is edible or not.
-Always double-check with someone who knows their fungi.
+With camp standing, we went mushroom hunting.
+The forest delivered: a decent haul that would end up in our wraps later.
+Few things beat roaming through the undergrowth, eyes on the ground, debating whether something is edible.
+Always check with someone who really knows their fungi.

-Water came from a nearby stream.
-I filtered it through my setup and stored it in a Hydrapak Seeker 3L water bladder and a Nalgene Everyday Oasis bottle.
-Filtering your own water in the field is one of those bushcraft basics that never gets old — there is something deeply satisfying about it.
+We got water from a nearby stream.
+I filtered it and stored it in the Hydrapak Seeker 3L water bladder and a Nalgene bottle.
+Filtering your own water in the forest is one of those bushcraft basics that never gets old.

-When evening came, the fire was crackling properly.
-We heated up the Stabilotherm Jägerpfanne XL — a cast-iron pan that is heavy to carry but absolutely unbeatable for campfire cooking.
-The wraps came together quickly: tortillas, fried mushrooms, some vegetables and spices.
-Simple, filling and ridiculously good when you eat it sitting on a log after a long day outdoors.
-I boiled water in the SilverAnt Titan Bushcraft Kettle for tea and coffee, eating with a Titan Spork — lightweight and virtually indestructible.
-My Opinel N08 carbon knife handled all the prep work from slicing mushrooms to cutting kindling.
+In the evening the fire crackled properly.
+We heated up the Stabilotherm hunter’s pan XL, heavy to carry but unbeatable at the campfire.
+The wraps came together fast: tortillas, fried mushrooms, some vegetables and spices.
+Simple, filling and really good when you sit on a log after a long day outside.
+I boiled water in the SilverAnt titanium kettle for tea and coffee, ate with the titanium spork, and my Opinel N08 handled everything from slicing mushrooms to prepping kindling.

 Around the Fire and Into the Night#

-After dinner we sat around the flames, talking, laughing, watching the sparks rise into the dark canopy above.
-Group trips like this have a different energy — you share stories, learn new tricks and simply enjoy being away from everything.
+After dinner we sat around the flames, talking, laughing and watching the sparks rise into the dark canopy.
+Group trips like this have a different energy: you swap stories, pick up new tricks and enjoy being away from everything.
 Patrick, Flo and Bernd are all experienced outdoors people, so the knowledge exchange alone was worth the trip.

-Morning came quietly.
+The morning came quietly.
 We packed up, made sure the fire pit was cold and left the spot cleaner than we found it.
-Leave No Trace is not just a slogan — it is how we make sure these places survive for the next generation of bushcrafters.
+That is the only way places like this survive for the next people too.

-If you are looking for quality outdoor gear, check out the Nordic Wolf shop — use code KAPPE for 10% off all products.
+Check out the Nordic Wolf Shop, code KAPPE gets you 10% off all products.

 If you want to watch the full tour, you can find the video here: https://youtu.be/N7eDcrlyWyg.